-It should be no great surprise that the best standing desk in the UK is the same one as in the US.
-Flexispot's standing desk has everything you need: a dual-motor E5 frame that can support up to 125kg, a great choice of frames, tops, and colours, and reasonably easy assembly.
+The best standing desk in the UK is the same model we chose in the US - though it has a slightly different name.
+Flexispot's adjustable desk has everything you need: a dual-motor E7 frame that can support up to 125kg, a great choice of frames, tops, and colours, and reasonably easy assembly.

-The desk can be raised and lowered via an LED display that'll go into low-power sleep mode when the desk is stationary, and you can set three height options for ease of use.
+We've been using this standing desk for a couple of years now, and find it seems to hit perfectly the space where quality, features and price combine.
+The desk is raised and lowered via an LED display that'll go into low-power sleep mode when the desk is stationary, and you can set three height options for ease of use (though this writer only really uses two – standing and sitting!)
 It'll even tell you to go and take a screen break if you want it to; a very welcome feature in our opinion.
-In short this desk hits the sweet spot of functionality and price; if you're in the market for a standing desk then this should be your first choice.
+If you're in the market for a standing desk, want some options as far as design, but don't want to overspend for a quality desk, this should be your first choice.

 Flytta is a Nordic word meaning 'move', and the smart Flytta 2 (opens in new tab) standing desk can do exactly that.
 It features dual motors that adjust its height smoothly, with collision-detection technology to avoid accidents when lowering it.
 It has a lift capacity of 120kg, making it suitable for even heavy desktop computers, and can store your preferred stitting and standing heights for future use.
 The Flytta 2 is available as a frame only (if you have an existing top that you want to use) or a complete desk, so make sure you pick the right option when ordering.